abstractfactory/labs/python/messaging/chat/README.md

 > Instant messaging for Apps - http://jaxenter.com/an-introduction-to-scriptable-sockets-with-zeromq-49167.html

-An illustration of a simple human-to-human messaging application, made to explore the possibility of whether or not a similar approach can be taken in the design of computer-to-computer messaging, in a Service-oriented architecture.
+An illustration of a simple human-to-human messaging application, made to explore the possibility of whether or not a similar approach can be taken in the design of computer-to-computer messaging in developing Service-oriented architectures.

 ### Language

-A PEER represents a client, server is called SWARM and a human-to-human correspondence is called LETTER.
+A PEER represents a client, server is called SWARM and a human-to-human correspondence is called LETTER and SERVICE is an atomic unit of work provided by either SWARM or PEER.
+A PEER without the ability to make requests is referred to as a WORKER.

 ### Requirements

 * `REQ01` **PEER may recieve LETTERS**
 * `REQ02` **PEER may send LETTERS**
 * `REQ03` **PEER may join late**
-* `REQ04` PEER may list remote peer's services
+* `REQ04` PEER may list remote peer's SERVICES
-* `REQ05` **PEER may list SWARM services**
+* `REQ05` **PEER may list SWARM SERVICES**
 * `REQ06` **PEER may list available PEERS**
 * `REQ07` **PEER may list all PEERS**
 * `REQ08` PEER may signal availability (yes/no)